rstudio/rstudio-docker-products/connect/README.md

 ### Product Licensing

 Using the Posit Connect docker image requires to have a valid License.
-You can set the license in three ways:
+You can set the license three different ways:

 1. Setting the `RSC_LICENSE` environment variable to a valid license key inside the container
 2. Setting the `RSC_LICENSE_SERVER` environment variable to a valid license server / port inside the container